in

-Raised Patio Designs (Types & Ideas)
+Raised Patio Designs (20 Types & Ideas)

-Here we share our gallery of raised patio designs including cost and popular types such as stone, brick, paver, concrete and tile.
-Circular raised paver patio with curved wood bench and flowering plants Building a raised patio in your backyard can help increase your home’s outdoor living space and value.
+Building a raised patio in your backyard can help increase your home’s outdoor living space and value.
 This can provide more opportunities for outdoor dining and entertaining.

-What Are Raised Patio Designs?
+What Are Patios With Raised Designs?

-Raised concrete paver patio with pergola and concrete cushioned bench The difference between raised patio designs compared with normal patios is that it is built by raising it from the ground.
+The difference between raised patio designs compared to normal types is that they are built by raising it from the ground.
 The structure is usually made from retaining wall blocks and then finished with the material of your choice.

-Raised concrete patio design with elevated wood deck above splash pool and garden This modern raised patio is placed beside a small pool, so instead of smooth concrete, it uses large pre-fabricated concrete blocks for both the patio surface and the steps.
-This creates elegant, clean lines, and a light color scheme that matches the design aesthetic of the space.
+This modern raised patio is placed beside a small pool, so instead of smooth concrete, it uses large pre-fabricated concrete blocks for both the patio’s surface and the steps.
+This creates elegant, clean lines and a light color scheme that matches the space’s design aesthetic.

 Types of Raised Patios